Phoenix4815/pandoc_letter/README.md

 ## Usage

-Create a markdown type letter.
+Create a letter in markdown.
-See the `examples/` folder for an example letter.
+See the `examples/` folder for a sample letter.
 Compile using

 ```bash